Coronavirus - We're Here To Help You!

 We appreciate that these are worrying and uncertain times for our customers and other businesses.
-We are adopting a stance of "business as usual" as we can and do work in isolation of everyone else.
-We can do our meetings over the phone or via FaceTime/Skype and if you need anything we are here at the end of the phone or email.
+Coronavirus has affected everyone in different ways.
+We are adopting a stance of "business as usual" as we can, and do, work in isolation of everyone else.
+We can do our meetings over the phone or via FaceTime/Skype/Zoom and if you need anything we are here at the end of the phone or email.

 Our suppliers are well prepared and we are highly confident that their measures are robust in the event that life gets difficult due to staff shortages as a result of illness and self isolation.
 We will keep you updated via our website and social media pages as we are closely monitoring all key suppliers and their services.
 All our main technical suppliers are large businesses with significant resilience and well prepared contingency plans.

-While the full extent of COVID-19's global impact is as yet unknown we do know that things are changing rapidly and dramatically.
+While the full extent of the winter and this Covid variant is unfolding, we do know that things are changing rapidly and dramatically.
 It's a good idea to take precautionary measures to protect yourself, your employees and your business.
-While hospitals and governments work to keep people healthy and safe, many businesses like ours and yours are continuing to provide customers with what they need during this period.
+While hospitals and governments work to keep people healthy and safe, many businesses like ours and yours are continuing to provide customers with what they need during this pandemic.
 Lets try and help each other.

 Communicate proactively with your customers and your audience and let them know you are as prepared as you can be.
 Encourage your customers to put their trust in you.
 Use all the methods at your disposal - email, phone, online chat, blog, social media.
 If you are stuck and need help with any of those - contact us - we can help you.